 The DVC Foundation offers numerous scholarships funded through donations from alumni,

-2021 semesters and must have a cumulative grade point average of 2.0.
+2023 semesters and must have a minimum cumulative grade point average of 2.0.

 The additional criteria for each scholarship varies and may include financial need,

 declaration of a particular major, community service, and/or other requirements.

 To learn more about DVC scholarships and their specific requirements, please refer

 to the comprehensive list of scholarships in the online DVC Scholarship Application portal.

 The online DVC Scholarship Application is currently closed.
 The 2022-2023 application

 will open on October 31, 2022.